-6 Abstraction, implementation, and simulation
+6. Abstraction, implementation, and simulation

 The Maude system includes a model checker to prove temporal properties of systems.
-Model checking is a very appealing verification technique but, as is well-known, suffers from the state explosion problem so that in many cases it is necessary to abstract a system in order to obtain another with a small enough number of states amenable to automatic verification.
-Symmetrically, some times we have to provide more concrete details in the specification of a system, for example when implementing a specification and showing its correctness.
+Model checking is a very appealing verification technique but, as is well known, suffers from the state explosion problem so that in many cases it is necessary to abstract a system in order to obtain another with a small enough number of states amenable to automatic verification.
+Symmetrically, sometimes we have to provide more concrete details in the specification of a system, for example when implementing a specification and showing its correctness.
 In general, thus, we see that there is a need to have concepts and methods justifying that a system simulates another.

-6.1 A stack machine for Fpl--
+6.1.
+A stack machine for Fpl--

-Recall the functional language Fpl-- introduced in Section 3.1 along with its operational semantics and let us borrow from [14] another operational semantics for it based on an abstract stack machine.
+Recall the functional language Fpl-- introduced in Section 3.1 along with its operational semantics and let us borrow from [13] another operational semantics for it based on an abstract stack machine.
 A state of the stack machine is a triple where ST is a stack of values, rho is an environment assigning values to variables, and C is a stack of expressions and operators.
-An initial state is a triple < empty, rho, e > whereas a final state is a triple < v, rho, empty >.
-The transition relations defined in [14] were translated to rewriting logic in [36] and appear in Figure 5.
+An initial state is a triple whereas a final state is a triple

+< ST, rho, C >